 - Min/Max - The minimum and maximum values used for the type of range calculation used in the Threshold.

 At Least One!
 You must add at least one Threshold to a Match.
-If you do not have at least one Threshold in the Match, when you try to matchmake from the client you will get an error.
+If you don't have at least one Threshold in the Match, when you try to matchmake from the client you will get an error.

 4. You can use the Custom Script panel to add a script for your Match: